TSltd/lydia-print-head/README.md

 **[Diagram source](https://app.diagrams.net/#G1L7Prviy9U-2gpcZHm8Z5dj39gxDHd_V_)**

-**References**

-- There is currently an old but public backup of [PlasticHub Firmware](https://github.com/plastic-hub/plunger-firmware/tree/master/shredder-extrusion/firmware-next).
-In particular, it shows it's modularity and a number of features as Modbus and serial interfacing for HMIs (touchscreen), using [PlasticHub-Studio aka ´Control-Freak´](https://github.com/catx23/control-freak) ([Sources](https://github.com/plastic-hub/IDE))

 ### PID Controller

 - We should go for [Omron E5-C](https://assets.omron.com/m/6f7cd0d93654a7a4/original/E5_C-Temperature-Controller-to-NB-Screen-Template-Tech-Guide.pdf) series which come with Modbus (consider EMI and cable length to the main controller)